pulp/pulp_rpm/docs/quickstart.rst

     ansible-galaxy install pulp.pulp_rpm_prerequisites -p ./ansible-pulp/roles/

-Use ``example.user-config.yml`` as a template for you config yaml file or directly edit that one.
+Use ``example.user-config.yml`` as a template for your config yaml file or directly edit that one.

 ::